timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

 I ended up being able to help him out, and we planned out a better way to model some of the data in his process so that it would perform better concurrently.
 After he left, I went over to clean up the whiteboard.
 I was expecting the mess of a quickly sketched out idea, but what was left on the board could only be described as *"abstract"*.

 There where random lines darting back and forth from one shape to the next.
 There seemed to be no order or reason to any of the "shapes" on the board.
-Once I had stepped away from the problem, and had let the *context of the problem* drop out of my current working set of ideas, there was nothing left but chaos.
+Once I had stepped away from the whiteboard, and had let the *context of the problem* drop out of my current working set of ideas, there was nothing left but chaos.
 And most surprisingly, ***there wasn't a single word or character anywhere***.

 # Shared Context
 I thought of the fervent back and forth of our discussion.
 How did we manage to communicate complicated ideas so effectively?
 Our first attempt without the whiteboard was a failure, but somehow adding the whiteboard into the discussion completely facilitated effective communication.
-Not only that, but we did it without having to *name* any of the myriad, individual parts of the process.
-There were no "DataProcessFactory Factories" or "AbstractManagerImpl".
+Not only that, but it did it without needing us to *name* any of the myriad, individual parts of the process.
+There were no `DataProcessFactory Factories` or `AbstractManagerImpl Interfaces`.

 The whiteboard, even though messy and disorganized, provided *shared context*.
 When I referred to the piece of code that distributed data to several child processes, I drew a square (or at least a roughly square-like object).
 From that